belgattitude/soluble-japha/README.md

 ## Requirements

 - PHP engine 5.3+, 7.0 or HHVM >= 3.2.
-- Java servlet engine (Tomcat, Jetty,...)
+- A Java application server (Tomcat, Jetty,...) with the JavaBridge servlet running

 ## Installation